We are deeply sorry for your loss - the staff at Elgin Funeral Home

 Jonathan will lie in state at Elgin Funeral Home, Friday, October 15th from 12:00 PM until 6:00 PM.
 Funeral Services will be conducted at Knobbs Springs Baptist Church, Saturday, October 16th at 11:00 AM with Pastor David Atwood presiding.
 Interment will follow at the Knobbs Springs Baptist Church Cemetery.

-To send sympathy gifts to the family or plant a tree in memory of Jonathan Hyatt Hopper, please visit our tribute store.
+To plant a beautiful memorial tree in memory of Jonathan Hyatt Hopper, please visit our Tree Store.